os-js/manual.os-js.org/src/development/README.md

 To develop on the npm module sources, you'll have to the `npm link` feature.

+> NOTE: Windows users might have to apply `{symlinks:false}` to the webpack (`createWebpack()`) configuration files.
+Some users have reported some dependencies fail to resolve properly with symlink resolution enabled.

 Assuming you've already installed OS.js, this is how you set up linking:

 ```bash